allenlr/ALRphase2-frontend/README.md

     directory name you wish to enter, then hit enter.
 4. Install the dependencies using NPM:
     - type "npm install" then hit enter.
-5. From within the backend directory, run the server.js file to fetch the data from the API and import it to the db/db.json file for the client to use.
+5. From within the backend directory, run the server.js file to fetch the most recent available data from the API and import it to the db/db.json file for the client to use.
     - type "node server.js" then hit enter.
 6. Run the server
     - type "npm start" then hit enter.